|About this course:|

 If you have any doubt about the suitability of the course, please contact our Student Registration & Enquiry Service.

-If you have time before the course begins, we suggest that you continue to use your German in any way you can.
+If you have time before the module begins, we suggest that you continue to use your German in any way you can.
 You could do this by redoing some of the activities in Auftakt: intermediate German (L130); watching and listening to the L130 video and audio materials; listening to German radio broadcasts; accessing authentic resources online; borrowing German books and films from the local library; or reading a German newspaper.
 Anything you can do to keep practising your German will be helpful.

 If you are new to The Open University, it would be useful to look at some of the L130 materials and work through them.
 Materials are either available to buy from The Open University Worldwide website or for viewing at your regional or national centre.